CS-SI/SafeScale/BUILDING.md

  - `brokerd` in `SafeScale/broker/daemon`: daemon in charge of executing requests from broker on providers
  - `brokerd-cover` in `SafeScale/broker/daemon`: A version of brokerd that generates coverage reports.
 Intended only for developers.
  - `perform` in `SafeScale/perform`: CLI to manage cluster.
 Available commands are described in [usage](#USAGE.md)
+ - `perform-cover` in `SafeScale/perform`: A version of perform that generates coverage reports.
+Intended only for developers.